laurartucker/coding-challenge/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Using Url Inspector 9000
+UI9000 lets you analyze any kind of url and shows you a full breakdown of images and links included on the site.
+This fully responsive tool lets you analyze to your heart's content, even allowing you to rerun previous searches <insert sunglasses emoji/>

 ### Analyzing a Url